webplatform/docs-wpd/Infrastructure/Bugs/index.md

 | List of bugs blocked by this bug
 |
 |}
+-->

-==Creating a bug==
+==Creating an issue==
-To create a new bug, just click ''New'' on one of the Bugzilla pages.
-When you create a new bug, you must select ''webplatform.org'' as the product.
-The form that follows contains the fields listed above.
-The Component and Summary fields are mandatory.
+To create a new issue, just click ''Report an issue'' on one of the Project pages (e.g. [http://project.webplatform.org/content Content project]).

-==Commenting on a bug==
+==Commenting on an issue==

-Once a bug is open, you merely add a comment in the Comment field and then click ''Save changes''.
-Bugzilla saves the comments in order.
-You can comment in general on the bug or reply to a specific comment already in the bug's history.
+Once an issue is open, you merely add a comment in the Comment field and then click ''Save changes''.
+You can comment in general on the bug or reply to a specific comment already in the issue history.

-==Resolving bugs==
+==Resolving issues==

 To resolve a bug, merely change the status to ''RESOLVED''.
 A new dropdown menu appears listing choices for how the bug was resolved.
 After making the selection and adding any appropriate comments, save changes.

 ==Access and permissions==

-The WPD Bugzilla database is open only to those who have a current W3C account.
-This includes W3C staff members, WPD stewards, members of working groups, and members of W3C Community Groups.
-WPD is looking at ways that this database may be opened to the public in the future.
+The [http://project.webplatform.org/ WPD Project manager] is accessible to anybody who wants to create an account on the system.
+{{Notes_Section}}
 {{Topics}}
 {{External_Attribution
 |Is_CC-BY-SA=No